angular/angular/aio/content/guide/doc-update-overview.md

-# Overview of Angular documentation editing workflow
+# Overview of Angular documentation editorial workflow

 This section describes the process of making major changes to the Angular documentation.
 It also describes how Angular documentation is stored, built, revised, and tested.